lf-lang/embedded-lab/docs/src/WindowsInstallation.md

 usbipd wsl attach --busid <busid>
 ```

-In the wsl instance, run the following to verify the device has mounted.
+In the WSL instance, run the following to verify the device has mounted.

 ```
 lsusb